jklemens90/Terraform/Three Tier Architecture/README.md

 Add secret rotation for AD credentials stored in AWS Secrets Manager.

-Finish creating shared services VPC for domain controllers.
-Create VPN connection between the two VPCs.

-Powershell user data script to install Administrative tools on domain controllers
+Powershell user data script to install Administrative tools on domain administration instances.

 Powershell user data script to initialize volumes on disk drives in OS.